bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 ## Recommended Usage

 This model works best with detailed prompts.
 See the [HuggingFace page](https://huggingface.co/tencent/HunyuanImage-3.0) for a prompting guide.
 You can also use an LLM to rewrite your prompts, such as [PromptEnhancer](https://huggingface.co/PromptEnhancer/PromptEnhancer-32B).

+## Troubleshooting

+If you are getting crashes due to running out of GPU memory, make sure you are doing the following:

+1. Use Windows
+2. Use an Nvidia GPU
+3. Set Sysmem Fallback Policy in the Nvidia control panel
+4. Run ComfyUI with `--disable-cuda-malloc`